Mont Ventoux and the Lure mountains

 Full Day

-If you enjoy taking in a panoramic view and catching sight of the mountains visible on the horizon, this day hike up to the summit of Mont Ventoux is for you.
-But you’d better not choose one of these few days when clouds stay from morning till evening over the mountain.
-Nor should you go when wind gusts reach 100 mph or more (Provence’s record with 200 mph) !
-Along this trail you spend one hour and a half following the ridge up to the top, coming upon a mere few pines during the first part, and only some dwarf junipers during the last one.
-And if Mont Ventoux looks like snow-capped from the distance even during warmest months, you can check out that this is huge limestone scree up there.
+Along this trail you spend one hour and a half following the ridge up to the top.
+You come upon a mere few pines during the first part, and only some dwarf junipers during the last one.
+And if Mont Ventoux looks like snow-capped from the distance even during warmest months, you will see why today: a huge limestone scree covers the ground up there.

 Walking time : 5 hours